thutasann/node-nest/README.md

-# Nodejs Kafka Microservices with Elastic Search
+# Nodejs Microservices with Elastic Search

-This is the tiny microservices with Kafka and elastic search from scratch.
+This is the tiny two microservices with Nodejs from scratch

 > This repo is mainly focused on Backend.

 ## Tech Stacks

 - Nodejs
-- Kafka
-- Elastic Search
 - Prisma
 - MongoDB
 - Jest